Coss: The Q-C's all-decade boys basketball team

 D.J.
 Carton, Bettendorf

 Rated as a top 35 prospect in the nation by Rivals.com in the 2019 class, the athletic 6-2 point guard led Bettendorf to 21 victories and a share of the MAC title last winter.
-He averaged 24.4 points, 7.6 rebounds and 6.1 assists per game to earn first team all-state accolades, Iowa Gatorade player of the year and shared the honor as Iowa's Mr. Basketball.
+He averaged 24.4 points, 7.6 rebounds and 6.1 assists per game to earn first team all-state accolades and the Iowa Gatorade player of the year award.
+He shared Iowa's Mr. Basketball honors.

 Carton, a three-year varsity contributor, set Bettendorf records for most points in a game (49 versus Davenport West) and career (1,198 points).